-The Bridled Nailtail Wallaby is a medium sized wallaby exhibiting strong sexual dimorphism, with males reaching up to 8kg and females 6kg.
-They are easily identifiable by a white ‘bridle’ line which runs from the back of the neck down behind each of the forearms.
+The Bridled Nailtail Wallaby is a medium-sized wallaby, with males reaching up to 8kg and females 6kg.
+They are easily identifiable by the white ‘bridle’ line which runs from the back of the neck down behind each of the forearms.
 Their fur is soft and greyish in colouration, becoming darker towards the tip of the tail.

-This species is largely nocturnal, however can be seen emerging from the shelter of woodland to feed in open grassy areas an hour or so before dusk.
-During cooler months they may also be observed basking in the afternoon sunlight.
-Days are spent sheltering in hollowed logs or beneath bushes where a shallow depression or ‘scrape’ may be excavated.
+Bridled Nailtails are mostly nocturnal, emerging to feed in open grassy areas before dusk.
+During cooler months they are sometimes seen basking in the afternoon sun.
+During the day they shelter in hollow logs or beneath bushes, sometimes excavating a shallow depression or ‘scrape’.

-Individuals are usually solitary in nature, however feeding groups of 5 or more animals may occur.
-Their diet consists predominantly of mixed forbs, grass and browse, with chenopod species and soft grasses (such as species of Chloris, Sporobolus, and Bothriochloa)being favoured.
-These plants offer enough moisture that surface water need only be consumed during drier periods.
+Bridled Nailtails are usually solitary, sometimes feeding together in small groups.
+Their diet consists of mixed forbs, grass and browse, including chenopod species and soft grasses (such as species of Chloris, Sporobolus, and Bothriochloa).

 Breeding is opportunistic and can occur at any time of year when conditions are favourable.